 Overview

-A centre for the intellect, Bogotá has many excellent museums, cinemas, theatres, music venues and universities, along with a vigorous café society.
-The urban sprawl is overshadowed by Andean peaks glowering over the city which, at 2,640m, enjoys a climate of perpetual spring.
+A centre for the intellect, Bogotá has many excellent museums, cinemas, theatres, music venues and universities, along with a vibrant café society.
+The city is overlooked by Andean peaks towering over the city which, at 2,640m, enjoys a climate of perpetual spring.

 THE UK’S NO. 1 SPECIALIST IN TRAVEL TO LATIN AMERICA